On the first cohomology of automorphism groups of graph groups: Virtual indicability

 \section{Virtual indicability}

 We now proceed to give a proof of Theorem \ref{thm-indic2}.
-Recall from the introduction that $\Aut^0 A_\Gamma$ is the finite-index subgroup of $\Aut(A_\Gamma)$ generated by transvections, partial conjugations and inversions.
-Day's presentation of $\Aut(A_\Gamma)$, described in Theorem \ref{thm-day} above, implies that $\Aut^0( A_\Gamma)$ contains precisely those graphic automorphisms that preserve each equivalence class with respect to the equivalence relation $\sim$.
-We denote the subgroup of such graphic automorphisms by $\operatorname{Sym}^0(A_\Gamma)$.
+Recall from the introduction that $\Aut^1 A_\Gamma$ is the finite-index subgroup of $\Aut(A_\Gamma)$ generated by transvections, partial conjugations and thin inversions.
+Day's presentation of $\Aut(A_\Gamma)$, described in Theorem \ref{thm-day} above, implies that $\Aut^1( A_\Gamma)$ contains precisely those graphic automorphisms that preserve each equivalence class with respect to the equivalence relation $\sim$ and fix thin vertices.
+We denote the subgroup of such graphic automorphisms by $\operatorname{Sym}^1(A_\Gamma)$.

-In order to prove Theorem \ref{thm-indic2} we will need to work with a presentation of $\Aut^0(A_\Gamma)$.
-To this end, a mofication of Day's arguments in \cite{Day} implies the following:
+In order to prove Theorem \ref{thm-indic2} we will need to work with a presentation of $\Aut^1(A_\Gamma)$.
+To this end, a modification of Day's arguments in \cite{Day} implies the following:

-\begin{proposition}[\cite{Day}] $\Aut^0( A_\Gamma)$ is finitely presented.
-Moreover, a finite generating set consists of all the elements of $\operatorname{Sym}^0(A_\Gamma)$, all the type (2) Whitehead automorphisms, and all inversions.
-A complete set of relations is given by the ser $R^0$ consisting of those relations of types (R1) -- (R10) described in Theorem \ref{thm-day}, subject to the requirement that the only type (1) Whitehead automorphisms that appear in a relator must be elements of $\operatorname{Sym}^0(A_\Gamma)$. \end{proposition}